Where Prague, Czech Republic

 An emerging arts district

 Long dismissed as a forgettable industrial zone, the old Prague neighborhood of Holesovice is emerging as the new Art District 7, thanks to its excellent DOX Centre for Contemporary Art, as well as a blossoming arts and design scene.
-Get lunch at a neighborhood fave like Phill’s Corner, which doubles as a design shop selling unique housewares by local makers, then stop by Továrna, a former factory which now houses artists’ studios.
+Get lunch at a neighborhood fave like Phill’s Corner, which doubles as a design shop selling unique housewares by local makers.
 Fill in your afternoon at some of the area’s many small galleries, like Galerie Petr Novotny or Cursor Gallery, before heading to the Trade Fair Palace, the Czech National Gallery’s main collection of modern art, housed in a remarkable Functionalist building from 1928.
 In the evening, follow the locals for rotisserie chicken, coleslaw and porchetta at the artsy new bistro Pipca, then get a nightcap at an underground dive like Cobra, which serves cocktails and craft brews in a dim, decadent lounge.

 THE WORLD IS waiting